vkadlcik/DB48X-on-DM42/help/db50x.md

 can also read it from a web browser directly on the GitHub page of the project.

 The `Help` command makes it possible to access the built-in help in a contextual way.
-It is Bound to 🟦 _+_.
+It is bound to 🟦 _+_.
 If the first level of the stack contains a text corresponding to a valid help topic, this topic will be shown in the help viewer.
 Otherwise, a help topic corresponding to the type of data in the stack will be selected.